yeehaa123/rizom-monorepo/README.md

 - Development and population of the Offcourse Platform

-- Creation and testing of the Cora Methodology
+- Creation and testing of the CORA Methodology

 - Definition of our collective purpose, mission, and vision